-So far in the 31 Days of Learning Differently series we’ve focused a lot on the challenges of homeschooling and parenting a differently-wired child.
-As I was reading some comments earlier today, I realized that I needed to also write about the joys of having a differently-wired child.
+So far in the 31 Days of Children Who Learn Differently series we’ve focused a lot on the challenges of homeschooling and parenting a differently-wired child.
+As I was reading some comments earlier today, I realized that I needed to also write about the joys of having a gifted child.

 As I mentioned in another post, it took me a few years to get to the point of truly enjoying parenting a spirited child as opposed to trying to come up with ways to survive.
 LOL!
 I can say I truly do enjoy my child now.
 David and I have both said many times that God knew we needed a court jester to lighten things up around here and so He sent Caroline.

-So where to begin with the joys of parenting a differently-wired child?
+So where to begin with the joys of parenting a gifted child?
 There are so many to choose from!

 Caroline has a zest for life that spills out spontaneously.
 She doesn’t just love something.
 She LOVES it!
 She doesn’t just get excited.
 She gets EXCITED!
 She doesn’t just enjoy something once.
 She wants to enjoy it AGAIN! and AGAIN! and AGAIN!
 It’s good to be reminded on a daily (and sometimes hourly!) basis that life is worth celebrating and enjoying to the fullest.

 I’m not an especially playful person except for when it comes to words or a battle of wits!
 Having a playful daughter has helped me remember not to take life so seriously.
 It forces me to forget my mental to do list I’m trying to plow through each day and spend some moments just enjoying the playfulness of a child.

 I love seeing my child create, especially in ways I am not very talented.
 I love it that my child already excels beyond me in some areas.
 I love that she is so naturally creative and enjoys it.
 She looks at things in ways I would never consider and that stretches me.